 Prospect is a city that is geographically very small relative to the state average and has a very high urban density.
-Its major emissions source is electricity consumption, due to the community’s scale of population and commercial activity.
-The second largest source of emissions is on road transportation.
+Its major emissions source is on road transportation, due to the community’s larger commuting and other travel requirements.
+The second largest source of emissions is electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.

 |Domestic air travel||0|